 You’re super excited to be getting a new puppy, but also slightly anxious to get everything just right… don’t worry, it’s only natural!
 Everyone goes through the same thing in the lead up to introducing their pup to their new forever home.
-If you haven’t bought everything you’re going to need, check out our Top 10 Things To Get For Your New Puppy article here, where we detail everything you’re going to need to help settle in your new puppy.
+If you haven’t bought everything you’re going to need, check out our The Top 10 Puppy Essentials, where we detail everything you’re going to need to help settle in your new puppy.

 One of the main considerations is crate training your pup.
-Many people ask the question, “Do I need to crate Train my puppy?” to which we say yes!
+Many people ask the question, “Do I need to crate train my puppy?” to which we advise yes!
 Crate training is a great way to help settle in nervous pups.
 It gives them a quiet place of their own; a comfortable and safe place to sleep at night.
-Used with a cover, it will help your puppy get into the nighttime routine quickly.
+Used with a cover, it will help your puppy get into the night time routine quickly.

 Read on for our guide on how to crate train your puppy…

 This will all depend on the breed of your puppy of course, but we do always suggest buying the crate in a size big enough for your pup to grow into as an adult.
 You can layout the crate slightly differently whilst they’re young and just swap out the bedding for a full size crate cushion as your puppy grows.
-If you’re unsure what crate size you might need you could use our Crate Builder here (just select your breed from the drop down menu and the size we recommend for your particular breed will be highlighted).
+If you’re unsure what crate size you might need, check our recommendations on our size calculator, or give us a call at +441790 720900.

 You have a couple of choices here really, one with a divider and one without.

 Option 1: Crate + Divider + Small Puppy Bed + Crate Bowls